google/tachometer/README.md

 ## Confidence intervals

-The most important concept needed to interpret results from RUNNER is the
+The most important concept needed to interpret results from tachometer is the
 ***confidence interval***.
 Loosely speaking, a confidence interval is a range of *plausible values* for a parameter (e.g. runtime), and the *confidence level* (which we fix at *95%*) corresponds to the degree of confidence we have that